 The Simulator and Drink Driving

-Alcohol will increase the time it takes drivers to process information – which effectively increases thinking and stopping distances.
-A drunk driver who spots a pedestrian would take extra vital moments before applying the brake.
+Alcohol increases the time it takes drivers to process information, which increases their thinking and stopping distances.
+A drunk driver who spots a pedestrian would take vital extra moments before applying the brake.

-This is shown by a large increase in the thinking distance, in the real world a drunk driver may also not press the brake as hard as a sober driver, but this has not been factored into the simulator.
+This is shown in the simulator by the significant increase in the thinking distance, but in the real world a drunk driver may also not press the brake as hard as a sober driver, which may also increase their braking distance.

-Of course, the extra time it takes a driver to press the brake, will mean that the vehicle is travelling at a faster speed when it hits the pedestrian, causing a more severe injury.
+The extra time it takes a driver to press the brake, means that the driver is more likely to hit the pedestrian, rather than stop in time, and the vehicle is travelling at a faster speed when it hits the pedestrian, causing a more severe injury.

 “Drinking and Driving Factsheet”, RoSPA, 2015